What does “chikara” mean in Japanese?

 In this blog post, I’ve explained the definition and meanings of “chikara” and how to use it through the example sentences.
 Let me summarize them as follows.

 - chikara – 力 (ちから) : a noun meaning ‘power’, ‘strength’, or ‘ability’ in Japanese.
-Native speakers use this to refer to something which a person has and utilizes to affect other people or things physically, mentally, or perhaps politically.
-So, the usage of this noun is similar to those of the English ones above, I think.
+Native speakers use this noun to refer to something which someone has and utilizes to affect other people or things physically, mentally, or perhaps politically.
+So, this can work in more or less the same ways as the English nouns written above.

 Hope my explanations are understandable and helpful for Japanese learners.